 What is the status of my application and when will I receive an admission decision?
 Admission decisions are made on a rolling basis and continue through to the end of March – early April.
 Please do not contact the Department for a status update.
 Also note that admission decisions are never discussed over the phone.

 Do you accept applications for the spring term?
 No. We only accept students for the Fall.

 Do I have to have an undergraduate degree in Physics in order to apply?
 It is important for students to have a strong background in Physics before entering the graduate program.
 However, it is not a requirement to hold an undergraduate degree in Physics.
 The department decides on a case-by-case basis whether an applicant is likely to succeed in required core courses based on prior preparation.
 A successful candidate must demonstrate an understanding of subjects such as Classical Mechanics, Electricity & Magnetism, Quantum Mechanics, Statistical Physics, and Dynamics.
-Your Physics GRE score would help us in determining aptitude in these subjects, but it is only one of many factors used in determining eligibility for admission.

 Does being accepted to the Masters program increase my chances of being accepted into the PhD program?
 You should not consider entering our Masters Program as a “back-door” route to our PhD program.
 Masters students who wish to pursue a PhD with us would have to apply to our PhD program and have their application considered alongside our entire applicant pool.

 Is financial aid available to students in the Masters program?
 Financial support for Masters students come in the form of adjunct teaching positions and research assistantships.
 These positions are not guaranteed, but are based on availability and qualifications of the student.
 In general, MS students can expect to finance their studies through federal financial aid, loans, and/or external awards.

 Please visit the GSAS Financial Aid webpage for more information on how to finance your graduate education and for a list of tuition and fees.